In this article, I’m going to show you, step-by-step, how to sow grass seed to create a new lawn.

 Step 4: Watch Out For Weeds

 Remove them by hand as soon as you see them.
-Don’t put a weedkiller on them as the grass seedlings are too delicate and you’ll kill them.
+Don’t put a weed killer on them as the newly sprouting seedlings are too delicate and you’ll kill them.

-Step 6: Mow the Grass
+Step 5: Mow the Grass

-After 8 – 12 weeks your lawn will start to look like a lawn but the chances are it’ll look a bit scruffy.
+After 5 – 8 weeks your lawn will start to look like a lawn but the chances are it’ll look a bit scruffy.
 This is ok.

 Wait until the grass is between 6cm – 8cm high and mow the lawn.
 You only want to take the top off the grass, so set the mower on a high setting.
-This mowing encourages the grass to root deeply and grow sideways shoots and in turn, more leaves which thicken the lawn.
+This mowing encourages the grass to root deeply and grow sideways shoots and in turn, more leaves which will thicken the lawn.

 Keep removing any weeds and weed grasses that have snuck in.

-Step 7: Spread More Grass Seed (If Needed)
+Step 6: Spread More Seed (If Needed)

 Depending on the growing conditions your lawn might look really good during the autumn.
 However, you might see there is still a lot of bare soil.

 If this is the case, don’t worry.
-Take some of the excess grass seed and spread into the bare soil.
+Take some of the excess seed and spread into the bare soil.
 This can be done during autumn but also in winter, providing it’s mild and not cold.